Picolab/G2S/README.md

 # Pico Agents
 Indy Agency based on the Pico-Engine

+## Important Notice (time-sensitive as of January 31, 2020)

+Anyone already using Pico Agents:
+You SHOULD update your `org.sovrin.agent_message` ruleset.
+Please complete before March 1, 2020.

+New adopters may ignore this section.

+### How to do update

+In every pico-engine you control which hosts Pico Agents, visit the `ruleset.html` page, select `org.sovrin.agent_message` in the left side, and click the "flush" button in the right side.
+You sould notice no change in the behavior of your Pico Agents.

+### Rationale

+A technical change in the Aries protocol described [here](https://github.com/hyperledger/aries-rfcs/tree/master/features/0348-transition-msg-type-to-https)

 ## Installing a pico engine

 To support a Pico Agent, you will need the latest version of the pico engine.